 This involves placing one or several needle probes into the kidney tumour.
-Once the probes are activated, the energy released within the probes destroys the tumour.
-This method is much less invasive compared to surgery, however there is a risk that the tumour will recur.
+Once the probes are activated, the tumour is either destroyed by freezing (cryoablation) or heat (radiofrequency ablation) .
+This method is less invasive compared to surgery, but there is a higher risk that the tumour will recur.
 This treatment is usually recommended for patients who are elderly or have medical problems that make them unfit for surgery.

 This is an alternative approach for patients who are elderly and who have small incidentally detected kidney tumours.
 In some of these cases, the tumours are slow-growing and may not need treatment.
 The patients are followed up very closely and only treated if their tumours show signs of progression.

-If the cancer has spread to the lymph nodes or distant organs, surgery alone is not sufficient.
-Additional medication may be needed to control the disease.
-A class of medications called tyrosine kinase inhibitors have been shown to control and shrink kidney cancer.
+If the cancer is more advanced, or has spread to the lymph nodes or distant organs, medications such as immune checkpoint inhibitors, or tyrosine kinase inhibitors may be needed to control the disease.

 Surgery for kidney cancer that has already spread